jeddtony/flw-rule-validator/README.md

 # flw-rule-validator
-This API is validates requests based on an expected format.
+This API validates requests base on an expected format.

 ### Setup
 Clone this repo and run the command